edson-acordi/4bit-microcomputer/Compiler/README.md

 This folder contains a Python program to "compile" MikroLeo source files (asm).
+Almost ready...